hickmanw/jupyterhub/docs/source/reference/technical-overview.md

 - The Hub spawns the proxy (in the default JupyterHub configuration)
 - The proxy forwards all requests to the Hub by default
-- The Hub handles login, and spawns single-user notebook servers on demand
+- The Hub handles login, and spawns single-user servers on demand
 - The Hub configures the proxy to forward url prefixes to single-user notebook servers